 Open-ended funds are what you know as a mutual fund.
 These funds do not trade in the open market.
 They don’t have a limit as to how many units they can issue.
-The NAV changes daily because of market fluctuations of the shares or stocks and bond prices in the fund.
+The NAV changes every day because of the share/stock market fluctuations and bond prices of the fund.
 Open-ended mutual fund units are bought and sold on demand at their Net Asset Value or NAV which is dependent on the value of the fund’s underlying securities and is estimated at the end of every trading day.
 Investors buy units directly from a fund.
-The investments of the open-ended fund are valued at the fair market value which is also the closing market value of listed public securities.
+The investments of the open-ended fund are valued at the fair market value, which is also the closing market value of listed public securities.
 These funds also do not have a fixed maturity period.

 5. Advantages of Open-Ended Funds

-Open-ended funds offer high liquidity because you are able to redeem units of the fund as per your convenience.
-As compared to other types of long-term investments, which can be highly illiquid, open-ended funds offer the flexibility of redemption at the prevailing Net Asset Value (NAV).
+Open-ended funds offer high liquidity due to which you can redeem your units as per your convenience.
+When compared to other types of long-term investments, open-ended funds provide the flexibility for redemption at the prevailing Net Asset Value (NAV).

 b.
 Availability of track record

-In case of a closed-ended fund, you are not able to see the performance of the fund over different market cycles on account of non-availability of track record.
-However, in case of open-ended funds, historical performance of the fund is available.
+In case of a closed-ended fund, you cannot review the performance of the fund over different market cycles on account of non-availability of track record.
+However, in the case of open-ended funds, the historical performance of the fund is available.
 Hence, investing in an open-ended fund is a well-informed decision.

 c.
 Systematic Investment Plan

-Close-ended funds require you to invest a lump sum to buy the units of the fund at the time of their launch.
-This can be indeed a risky approach to deal with your investments.
+Closed-ended funds require you to invest a lump sum to buy the units of the fund at the time of their launch.
+This can be a risky approach to deal with your investments.
 It exposes you to take bigger bets than otherwise warranted.
 However, open-ended funds is a suitable investment option for a large number of salaried class of investors.
 It is because they can initiate Systematic Investment Plans (SIP) into the fund of their choice.

 6. Disadvantages of Open-Ended Funds